immortalmind2016/translation/README.md

 - Use SendGrid for emails instead of nodemailer
 - Caching for Most frequently used sentences
 - Don't wait the send email request to response to /translate request
+- Authenticate/Authorize the access for the backoffice routes

 ## How to run the project
 ### Without Docker